 Air-to-air after cooling

 Air-to-air after cooling lowers the intake manifold air temperature and provides more efficient cooling while reducing cylinder firing pressure and temperatures for greater engine reliability.
-Since lower temperature air is denser, a higher volume of air flows into cylinders so the engine is capable of meeting the increasing horsepower demands.
+Since lower temperature air is denser, a higher volume of air flows into cylinders so the engine can meet the increasing horsepower demands.
 Lowering the intake manifold and cylinder temperatures also aid in lowering the combustion temperature, which lowers the NOx produced as a result.

 HPCR fuel injection system